List of NHL rivalries: New York Rangers vs. Washington Capitals

 The Capitals and Rangers have been rivals since the Capitals joined the Patrick Division in 1979.
 The teams have had batches of playoff series such as three series between 1990–1994 and five series between 2009 and 2015.
 They first met in the 1986 Patrick Division finals, which New York won in six games.
 Their first batch of frequent playoff series started in 1990 with the Capitals defeating the Rangers in five games.
-The Capitals defeated them in the following season's Patrick Division semifinals in six games.
+The Capitals defeated them in the following year's Patrick Division semifinals in six games.
 During their Stanley Cup run, the Rangers defeated the Capitals in five games in the conference quarterfinals in 1994.
 The two teams did not meet in the playoffs until 2009, which Washington defeated New York in seven games.
 The two teams met again in 2011, with the Capitals emerging victorious in five games.
 The next three series were won by New York, all in seven games, in 2012, 2013, and 2015 with the latter series being a 3–1 series comeback.

 On May 3, 2021, when Capitals forward Tom Wilson punched Rangers forward Pavel Buchnevich for being aggressive toward his teammate, goaltender Vitek Vanecek.
 He also injured forward Artemi Panarin after a scrum.
 Wilson was fined $5,000, the maximum allowable under the NHL's collective bargaining agreement (CBA).
 The Rangers later called George Parros, the head of the NHL Department of Player Safety, unfit to continue serving the role.
 Two days later, on May 5, a line brawl ensued after the actions of the game precedent.
 Six misconduct penalties (fighting majors) were placed in 4:14 of the first period.
 The night after the brawl, on May 6, the Rangers were fined $250,000 by the NHL.
 The two teams then met in the 2024 Eastern Conference first round, with the Rangers sweeping the Capitals in four games.

-As of the end of the 2024–25 season, Washington leads the regular season record, 120–101–18–8, while New York leads the playoff record, 31–28.
+As of the end of the 2025–26 season, Washington leads the regular season record, 122–103–18–8, while New York leads the playoff record, 31–28.